-"CDFIs, which include banks, credit unions, and loan funds, play such an important part in our financial services ecosystem because they serve people and places the sector hasn't traditionally served well"

-Janet Yellen, US Secretary of the Treasury (Yellen, 2021).
+"CDFIs, which include banks, credit unions, and loan funds, play such an important part in our financial services ecosystem because they serve people and places the sector hasn't traditionally served well" Janet Yellen, U.S. Secretary of the Treasury (Yellen, 2021).

-Since its establishment in 1994, the U.S. Treasury's Community Development Financial Institutions Fund (CDFI Fund) has been certifying as CDFIs specialized organizations that provide financial services to low-income communities and to people who lack access to credit (CDFI Fund, 2023).
-CDFIs are non-governmental financing entities and include both regulated institutions like community development banks and credit unions as well as non-regulated institutions like loan funds and venture capital funds (CDFI Fund, 2023).
+Since its establishment in 1994, the U.S. Treasury's Community Development Financial Institutions Fund (CDFI Fund) has been certifying as CDFIs specialized organizations that provide financial services to lowincome communities and to people who lack access to credit (CDFI Fund, 2023).
+CDFIs are nongovernmental financing entities and include both regulated institutions like community development banks and credit unions as well as non-regulated institutions like loan funds and venture capital funds (CDFI Fund, 2023).
 To obtain and maintain certification, CDFIs must have a primary mission of promoting community development; provide development services in conjunction with financing activities; direct at least 60% of their investments to qualified areas or populations ("Target Markets") based on poverty, income, unemployment, and population decline; and maintain accountability to their defined Target Market (CDFI Fund, 2023).
-Note, as of September 2023, the CDFI Fund is in the process of revising its certification requirements and Target Market methodology, with new rules slated for release in Fall 2023, which are expected to help diversify and grow CDFIs while improving impacts.
+Note, the CDFI Fund is in the process of revising its certification requirements and Target Market methodology.